 We provide free specially trained executive functioning tutoring to MCC students.
 Get concentrated, one-on-one attention focusing specifically on success skills to help make the transition to college less stressful and more fulfilling.
 Valuable skills such as; time management, study, multitasking, prioritizing and planning, daily problem solving and managing classroom behavior.

 Call Lili O'Connell at (815) 455-8766 to ensure acceptance into the program, space is limited.
-Made possible through an Autism Speaks grant.
+Funded in part by a grant from the Grace Bersted Foundation, Bank of America, N.A., Trustee and an Illinois Community College Board – Special Populations Support Grant.

 Many students who receive support through Access and Disability Services are eligible for a note taker in class.
 It is the student’s responsibility to ask someone in the class to be his or her note taker.
 Occasionally the student may need the assistance of the instructor when arranging for a note taker.
 The instructor might make an announcement that a note taker is needed and to stop by after class if interested.